urbit/bridge/README.md

 4. In the `bridge-$version` directory, generate a certificate valid for localhost via `mkcert localhost`.
 This will produce two files: `localhost.pem`, the local certificate, and `localhost-key.pem`, its corresponding private key
+5. `cd` into the `bridge-$version` directory
-5. Run `python bridge-https.py` from the `bridge-$version` directory
+6. Run `python bridge-https.py` from the `bridge-$version` directory
-6. Navigate to https://localhost:4443 in a web browser to access Bridge
+7. Navigate to https://localhost:4443 in a web browser to access Bridge

 ### Verify checksums